theodormarcu/bash-gpt/README.md

 BashGPT is a simple python script that helps you generate and understand terminal commands.

+Right now it's kind of dumb and probably worse than the Chat GPT UI.
+The goal is to make it easy to use in my day-to-day workflow.

 ## How to run

 1. Clone the repository